 Bay Windows vs. Bow Windows: What's the Difference?

 Bay and bow windows are often grouped together because both project outward from the exterior wall — but they have distinct differences in shape, panel configuration, and aesthetic effect.
-Understanding the difference helps you choose the right option for your Albany home.
+Understanding the difference helps you choose the perfect option for your Albany home.

 Bay Windows